 Ann Greene Kelly

 Ann Greene Kelly lives and works in Los Angeles, CA. She received her BFA from the Maryland Institute College of Art, MD in 2010.
-She has participated in group shows at White Flag Projects, St. Louis; David Zwirner, New York; and Stems Gallery, Brussels.
-In 2015, she opened her first solo exhibition at White Columns, New York.
+Solo exhibitions include AND NOW, Dallas; Michael Benevento, Los Angeles; White Columns, New York; and Chapter NY.
+She has participated in group shows at White Flag Projects, St. Louis; David Zwirner, New York; Maisterravalbeuna, Madrid; Stems Gallery, Brussels; and Galleria ZERO in Milan.